 Directors of the Corporation receive a flat annual fee of \$92,500, paid in two semi-annual payments of \$46,250.
-An annual fee of \$20,000 is paid to the Chair of the Audit Committee in two instalments of \$10,000.
-Annual fees are not paid to the Chairs of the Environmental, Health and Safety, Governance and Nomination and Remuneration Committees.
+An additional annual fee of \$20,000 is paid to the Chair of the Audit Committee in two instalments of \$10,000.
+Additional annual fees are not paid to the Chairs of the Environmental, Health and Safety, Governance and Nomination and Remuneration Committees.
 Per meeting fees are not paid to Board and committee members.

 The annual Board Chair fee of \$125,000 is paid in two semi-annual instalments of \$62,500.
 The Chair of the Board does not receive director fees.
-Directors who are also employees of the Corporation do not collect director fees.
+Directors who are employees of the Corporation do not collect director fees.

-An amount of \$706,009 was paid in cash fees by the Corporation to the members of the Board and committees of the Board for all services during 2020.
+An amount of \$692,500 was paid in cash fees by the Corporation to the members of the Board and committees of the Board for all services carried out during 2021.
 The details of this amount are provided in the Director Compensation Table in Section 8.1 herein.
-This amount represents the annual fee of \$92,500 paid to five of the Corporation's directors, the amount of \$75,000 paid to the Corporation's Chair of the Board (representing the annual Chair fee of \$125,000 less \$50,000 in Deferred Remuneration, as hereinafter defined), the annual fee of \$20,000 paid to the Chair of the Audit Committee and two directors who received prorated fees of \$88,569 and \$59,940, respectively, for partial years served in 2020.
+This amount represents the annual fee of \$92,500 paid to each of the Corporation's eight non-executive directors, the annual fee of \$125,000 paid to the Chair of the Board, the annual Audit Committee Chair fee of \$20,000 less \$192,500, representing amounts allocated as Additional Participation (as herein below defined) into the DSU Plan as requested by three directors of the Corporation.

-The Corporation's Deferred Share Unit Plan for non-executive directors of Stella-Jones ("DSU Plan") serves to provide non-executive Board members with a supplemental form of compensation while promoting greater alignment of the interests of the participants and the shareholders of the Corporation in creating long-term shareholder value.
+The Corporation's Deferred Share Unit Plan for non-executive directors of Stella-Jones ("DSU Plan")

+serves to provide non-executive Board members with a supplemental form of compensation while promoting greater alignment of the interests of the participants and the shareholders of the Corporation in creating long-term shareholder value.

-Under the DSU Plan, on or about July 1st of each year ("DSU Award Date"), participants who are non-executive Board members as well as the Chair of the Board, receive a minimum participation amount of \$15,000 and \$25,000, respectively ("Minimum Participation"), or such other amount as shall be determined by the Board of Directors in any given year, and to which they may add a portion of their annual Board fees ("Deferred Remuneration"), which is then divided by the average closing price of the Corporation's common shares on the Toronto Stock Exchange during the 5 trading days immediately preceding the DSU Award Date ("DSU Value").
+Under the DSU Plan, on or about May 15, of each year ("DSU Award Date"), participants who are non-executive Board members as well as the Chair of the Board, receive a minimum participation amount of \$55,000 and \$95,000, respectively ("Minimum Participation"), or such other amount as shall be determined by the Board of Directors in any given year, to which they may add all or a portion of their annual Board or Chair fees ("Additional Participation") (together "Deferred Remuneration"), which is then divided by the average closing price of the Corporation's common shares on the Toronto Stock Exchange during the 5 trading days immediately preceding the DSU Award Date ("DSU Value").
 Each participant receives such number of DSUs as is obtained by dividing the Deferred Remuneration by the DSU Value on the DSU Award Date.
-In 2020, non-executive directors received DSUs totaling \$180,000, resulting in 4,249 DSUs awarded.
-On November 18, 2020, following a benchmarking review by WTW of the Corporation's director compensation arrangements, the Board of Directors voted to increase the Minimum Participation to \$95,000 for the Chair of the Board and \$55,000 for other non-executive directors, effective the next DSU Award Date.
-On March 9, 2021, The Board of Directors resolved to change the DSU Award Date to May 15th of each year.
+For services carried out in 2021, non-executive directors received DSUs totaling \$727,500, resulting in 15,002 DSUs awarded.
+This total includes DSUs representing Additional Participation for Board Fees payable on January 1, 2022 for services rendered in 2021.